Nyx0uf/mpv-hue-ambilight/readme.md

 It is written in *C++11*, why ? because I needed some handy containers like unordered sets.

 The algorithm is trivial (dumb, even) and could surely be improved.
-The color is computed from the 8 columns of pixels on the left edge.
+The color is computed from the 8 columns of pixels on the left and right edge.

-I chose this because ideally I'd get colors from both edges and light 2 lamps but I only have one at the moment…

 ### Building